karanzaveri/Hinglish-Language-Classifier/README.md

 ## Acknowledgements

-- A big thank you to all the developers and researchers whose tools and datasets were used in this project.
+- A big thank you to all the developers and researchers whose tools were used in this project.
 - Special thanks to the open-source community for providing valuable resources and support.